 On the 1st of February 2024 the BTO organized a procurement Indada to educate everyone in the organisation about the procurement systems.
 The aim of this Procurement Indada was to ensure that everybody is on board with the SCM processes.

 3.6.1.13 DEVIATION

-During 2024/2025, uThukela had deviations amounting to R 10 186 915.54.
-The table below shows deviation register including the reasons for deviations:
+The table below shows deviation register including the reasons for deviations for 2024/2025 financial year: